fafeitsch/imaginary-geo-itinerary/README.md

 * any web server, e.g. Apache, nginx, …
 * a text editor and basic knowledge of JSON
 * your tracks in form of GPX files
-* pictures from your journey, together with their coordinates (unfortunately, it doesn't suffice to have the coordinates stored inside the images, see Limitations below.)
+* pictures and/or videos from your journey, together with their coordinates (unfortunately, it doesn't suffice to have the coordinates stored inside the images, see Limitations below.)
 * the IGI binaries (e.g. downloaded from Github's release page) __or__
 * npm installed to build the app from scratch: `npm i && npm run build`.
 The binaries are then stored in the `dist` directory.